sanjay7178/sanjay7178/README.md

-<samp><i> Technology enthusiast geek for building in Golang, JS frameworks, continuous learning in multimodal AI, and a few bits of security.</i></samp>
+<samp><i> Technology enthusiast geek for building applications in Golang, JS frameworks, continuous learning in multimodal AI, and a few bits of security.</i></samp>